Yoann85/ELEC-E8101-Digital-Control/README.md

 ```
 git status
 ```
-You should see the readme file in red because it has been modified in you local copy of the project.
+You should see the readme file in red because it has been modified in you local copy of the project but is not added yet to any commit.

 You can add modified files to your commit (here only README.md):
 ```